EncompassRest/EncompassRest/Guidelines.md

 # EncompassRest .NET Library Guidelines
+## .NET API
+* Namespace naming should follow the Encompass API Paths.
+* Method names should follow the naming in Encompass Developer Connect.
+* Exposed Encompass API's should support both .NET object and raw json methods.
+* Consider making the API similar to the SDK when applicable.
+* Consider thread-safety.

 ## Source Code Style
 ### General
 * Never qualify member access with `this.` except when necessary.